Generalized Cahn effect and parton 3D motion in a covariant approach: Cahn effect: manifestation of the intrinsic motion

 \section{Cahn effect: manifestation of the intrinsic motion}

-The Cahn effect is due to the nonzero transverse momentum of quarks inside the nucleon.
-Probability $W=\left\vert M_{fi}\right\vert ^{2}$ of the elementary lepton - quark scattering in one photon exchange approximation is given by the expression
+The Cahn effect, which is related to azimuthal asymmetry of struck quarks in DIS, is due to the nonzero transverse momentum of quarks inside the nucleon. {The} probability $W=\left\vert M_{fi}\right\vert ^{2}$ of the elementary lepton-quark scattering in one photon exchange approximation is given by the expression

-where Mandelstam \ variables depend on the azimuthal angle $\varphi $ (angle between leptonic and hadronic planes) as:
+where {the} Mandelstam variables depend on the azimuthal angle $\varphi $ (angle between leptonic and hadronic planes) as:

 where $p_{T}$\ is the quark momentum component transverse to the photon momentum $\mathbf{q}$, $Q^{2}\equiv -q^{2}$ \cite{Anselmino:2005nn}.
-Apparently, dependence on $\varphi $ disappear for $p_{T}\rightarrow 0$.
-Intrinsic motion of the constituents creating the composite target is a necessary condition for appearance of the effect.
-The Cahn effect is a kinematical effect accompanying the QED scattering of leptons on quarks inside the nucleon and its origin is different from that of the QCD higher-twist effects \cite{Berger:1979xz}.
-At the same time it is evident, that intrinsic quark motion in itself is due to unpertubative QCD.
-Mandelstam variables in terms of lepton and quark momenta ($l,p$) read
+Apparently, {the} dependence on $\varphi $ disappears for $p_{T}\rightarrow 0 $. {The} intrinsic motion of the constituents creating the composite target is a necessary condition for {the} appearance of the effect.
+The Cahn effect is a kinematical effect accompanying the QED scattering of leptons on quarks inside the nucleon and its origin is different from that of the QCD higher-twist effects \cite{Mulders:1995dh,Bacchetta:2006tn,Berger:1979xz}.
+At the same time it is evident, that {the} intrinsic quark motion in itself is due to {non-}pertubative QCD. {The} Mandelstam variables in terms of {the} lepton and quark momenta ($l,p$) read

-where $m_{l},m_{q}$ are corresponding masses.
+where $m_{l},m_{q}$ are {the} corresponding masses.
 Obviously, one can substitute the variables of the probability (\ref{c1}):

-The probability $W$ expressed in terms of the new variables clearly demonstrates azimuthal symmetry of $\mathbf{p}$ with respect to the lepton beam direction $\mathbf{l}$, which represents the axis of azimuthal symmetry.
-It follows, that the photon direction $\mathbf{q}$ being different from the direction $\mathbf{l}$, in general cannot be the second axis of azimuthal symmetry.
-In fact, this is essence of the Cahn effect, see Fig. \ref{fg1}a.
-Let us consider the two reference frames:
+The probability $W$ expressed in terms of the new variables clearly demonstrates {an} azimuthal symmetry of $\mathbf{p}$ with respect to the lepton beam direction $\mathbf{l}$, which represents the axis of {the} azimuthal symmetry.
+It follows, that the photon direction $\mathbf{q}$ being different from the direction $\mathbf{l}$, in general cannot be the second axis of {the} azimuthal symmetry.
+In fact, this is {the} essence of the Cahn effect, see Fig. \ref{fg1}a.
+Let us consider two reference frames:

-A. The nucleon rest frame, where the first axis is directed along $\mathbf{q} $ and projection of $\mathbf{l}$ on the plane transversal to $\mathbf{q}$\ defines second axis.
-Azimuthal angle $\varphi $ and transverse momentum $ p_{T}$ are defined equally as above ($p_{T}$ and $\varphi $ do not change under any Lorentz boost along $\mathbf{q}$), so the quark momentum $\mathbf{p }$ in this frame has the components:
+\textit{A}.
+The nucleon rest frame, where the first axis is directed along $ \mathbf{q}$ and {the} projection of $\mathbf{l}$ on the plane transversal to $\mathbf{q}$\ defines {a} second axis. {The} azimuthal angle $\varphi $ and { the} transverse momentum $p_{T}$ are defined equally as above ($p_{T}$ and $ \varphi $ do not change under any Lorentz boost along $\mathbf{q}$), so the quark momentum $\mathbf{p}$ in this frame has the components: